Eight Immortals of the Wine Cup

 The Eight Immortals of the Wine Cup or Eight Immortals Indulged in Wine (飲中八仙 (yǐnzhōng bāxiān)) were a group of Tang dynasty scholars who are known for their love of alcoholic beverages.
-They are not deified and xiān ("immortal; transcendent; fairy") is metaphorical.
+They are not deified and the use of "Immortal" (xiān) is metaphorical.
 The term is used in a poem by Du Fu, as well as in the biography of Li Bai in the New Book of Tang.

 They appeared in Du's poem in the following order: